 We started out at a hotel, which was awesome until they could find room for us on the base for temporary housing while we look for a place.
 It’s nice and munchkin’s school is right across the street.
 He started school today, and we were hopeful that he would get Mrs. Hail, from everything I’d heard she’s the number one pick for third grade teacher and I met her and she was sweet.
 We’re thinking about getting him into soccer, apparently here in Italy they are coached by the big soccer players!

-Let’s see we went downtown Naples yesterday and had some AMAZING lasagna!
+Let’s see, we went downtown Naples yesterday and had some AMAZING lasagna!
 Everything in the way of veggies and fruit is all fresh which is awesome!
 Man, Papa John’s ain’t got nothin’ on the pizza out here.
 Simply divine!
-Mozzerella is made from buffalo cheese which I don’t know why, but it makes it DELICIOUS!!!
-Everything is geared to making meals for a day and not like a week (like in the US) so that is why the fridges are so small and the freezer is almost non existant.
+Mozzarella is made from buffalo cheese which I don’t know why, but it makes it DELICIOUS!!!
+Everything is geared to making meals for a day and not like a week (like in the US) so that is why the fridges are so small and the freezer is almost non existent.

 We visited the old Royal Palace, can see Mt.
 Vesuvius from our balcony, and had some authentic Italian gelatto.
 Life is pretty good around these parts.